 Rusty Rierson is a native of South-central, KS.
 (Leon) Growing up on the family farm he fell in love with agriculture and pursued the degree at Kansas State in Agricultural Economics.
 Rusty graduated in 2008 and then completed a masters degree in Animal Science from K-State as well in summer 2011.
 Rusty got into music when he was 14 years old.
 He started singing in church and soon it became a passion.
 He learned guitar when his father, Roger, suggested that they take lessons together.
 In 2005, Rierson won the state wide "YF&R talent find contest" hosted by Farm Bureau and performed at the Kansas State fair where he is annually invited back.
 In 2007 Rusty won the "Colgate Country Showdown" at the state level and placed in the top 15 nationally.
 He competed again at state in 2008, 2010, and 2011, before signing with his first record label.

-Rusty has played all over the US (including Alaska).
-Rusty has toured abroad in Canada, Mexico, Central America, Scotland and in London.
+Rusty has played all over the US (including Alaska & Hawaii).
+Rusty has toured abroad in Canada, Mexico, Central America, Scotland, & England.
 He often travels with the "Better Horses Radio Show" and has played rodeos, barrel races, and horse events all over the midwest, including at the National Finals Rodeo in Las Vegas in 2009.
-Rusty has opened for and shared the stage and worked with artists such as Sawyer Brown, John Berry, Doug Stone, Charlie Daniels, Michael Martin Murphy, Dustin Lynch, T. G. Sheppard, David Frizzell, R.W.
-Hampton, Johnny Lee, Bill Gentry, Leroy Van Dyke, Helen Cornelius, Billy Dean, Johnny Western, Love & Theft, Collin Raye, Suzy Bogguss, Radney Foster, Logan Mize, Jimmy Fortune, Craig Campbell, Joe Diffie, Don Williams and many others.
+Rusty has opened for and shared the stage and worked with artists such as Sawyer Brown, John Berry, Doug Stone, Michael Martin Murphy, Dustin Lynch, T. G. Sheppard, Moe Bandy, David Frizzell, R.W.
+Hampton, Johnny Lee, Bill Gentry, Leroy Van Dyke, Helen Cornelius, Billy Dean, Johnny Western, Love & Theft, Cassadee Pope, Collin Raye, Suzy Bogguss, Radney Foster, Logan Mize, Travis Marvin, Jimmy Fortune, Craig Campbell, Joe Diffie, Maddie & Tae, John Anderson, Walker Montgomery, Don Williams and many others.

 Rierson always plays tribute to George Strait, Don Williams, and some of his other heroes, as well as his own music.
 Rierson says he hopes people will see his music as "a breath of fresh air".
-Rusty has produced 7 albums and 1 DVD.
-There are now more than 60,000 copies of his albums in print.
+Rusty has produced 8 albums and 1 DVD.
+He also recently released his first standup comedy album, following footsteps of the great late Jerry Clower.
+There are now more than 100,000 copies of Rierson's albums in print.